ruxinzh/Deep_RSA_DOA/README.md

 ``` sh
 python run_eval.py --evaluation_mode 'examples'
 ```
+Expected outputs:

 with real world data
 ``` sh
 python run_eval.py --evaluation_mode 'examples' --real True
 ```
+Expected outputs:

 ## Real World dataset
 please refer README in the folder 'real_World_DOA_dataset'

+## Enviroment
+The Conda environment required for this project is specified in the file 'conda_env.txt'.
+This file contains a list of all the necessary Python packages and their versions to ensure compatibility and reproducibility of the project's code.